-How can we assure a mutually beneficial future between a start-up and the originating academic institution?
+How can we define a mutually beneficial collaboration between an academic institution and a resulting spin-off?

 Tamer has played an instrumental role in the company’s overall corporate, business, and technology development.
 Under his leadership, the company has secured significant funding, entered strategic collaborations with best-in-class pharmaceutical and biotechnology companies, developed its commercial products, continues to grow a strong patent portfolio, and is recognized as a global leader in the field of 3D bioprinting.
 In his previous appointment as Chief Technology Officer of the company, Tamer drove the innovation and development of the company’s core technologies and intellectual property.